All of Us Are Dead ending explained | Who survives? | Radio Times

 Will there be a second season of All of Us Are Dead?

-After all, this initial 12-episode series provided a complete adaptation of the webtoon that inspired it, meaning the writers might decide not to stretch out the concept any further.
+After all, this initial 12-episode series provided a complete adaptation of the webtoon Now at Our School that inspired it, meaning the writers might decide not to stretch out the concept any further.

-For more on the future of the series, check out our dedicated page covering a potential All of Us Are Dead season 2.

 All of Us Are Dead is available to stream on Netflix.
 Check out more of our Sci-Fi coverage or visit our TV Guide to see what's on tonight.